cardstack/boxel/README.md

 - this project uses [volta](https://volta.sh/) for Javascript toolchain version management.
 Make sure you have the latest verison of volta on your system and have define [the ENV var described here](https://docs.volta.sh/advanced/pnpm).
 - this project uses [pnpm](https://pnpm.io/) for package management. run `pnpm install` to install the project dependencies first.
 - this project uses [docker](https://docker.com).
 Make sure to install docker on your system.
-- this project uses [stripe-cli](https://stripe.com/docs/stripe-cli) to test payment flows.
-Make sure to install stripe-cli on your system.
 - Ensure that node_modules/.bin is in your path. e.g. include `export PATH="./node_modules/.bin:$PATH"` in your .zshrc

 ## Orientation